• the trainers

 After the course, an external assessor will check the trainers' continuous assessment; assess the video recording of the practice assessment; and assess the written assignments after Module 3.

-c) Memorandum of Understanding and Open Financial Statement after Module 3, based on one of the role plays used during the course.
+• Assignments 6 & 7: Memorandum of Understanding and Open Financial Summary based on one of the role plays.

 Feedback to participants